RATHOD-SHUBHAM/BreakingBadCast/README.md

 # Breaking Bad Cast

-Built this react project based on one of my favourite shows of all time Breaking Bad.
+Built this react project based on one of my favourite shows of all time Breaking Bad.\
 Check out the project [here](https://rathod-shubham.github.io/BreakingBadCast/).\
 Basically we are going to fetch data making http request and display the results.

 ## Getting Started :

-Create a react project using react create-app.
+Create a react project using react create-app.\

-Install Axios.
+Install Axios.\
 Run the application locally on local host:3000

 ## Using this repo:

-git clone or download the zip file.
+git clone or download the zip file.\

-Install the package and any packages that it depends on `npm install`
+Install the package and any packages that it depends on `npm install`.\
 run the app `npm start`

 ## API